 Marjoram is a flavorful seasoning used in many dishes.
 But, don’t worry if you don’t have it in your kitchen.
-This article reviews the 5 best substitutes for marjoram that are easy to find.
+This article reviews several simple substitutes for marjoram that are easy to find.
+I’ve also included specific measurements for how much to use of each alternative.

 Sprigs of marjoram in a jar.